Black-Kamelia/Sprinkler/binary-transcoders/Decoders.md

 > - Forks: 5

-The results clearly show that the performances of the decoder created through composition are significantly lower than those of the decoder created by hand, with an average of 27 times faster, a minimum of 6 times and a maximum of 101 times.
+The results clearly show that the performances of the decoder created through composition are significantly lower than those of the handmade decoder, with an average of 27 times faster, a minimum of 6 times and a maximum of 101 times.
 The great disparity between this 6 and 101 times is due to the fact that the difference is much more important when the slowest part of the decoding is the transformation of the bytes (as in the decoding itself), and much less important when the slowest part is the reading of the bytes (as in the reading of a file) TODO.

-Finally, as stated previously, the performances of the decoder created through composition are still (most of the time) sufficient for the decoding of binary data.
+Finally, as stated previously, the performance of the decoders created through composition is still (most of the time) sufficient for the decoding of binary data.
 For example, an online game client receives an average of 150MB of data per hour, while the composition decoder would be able to decode 731.728 * 1000 * 3600 = 2634220800.0 B/h, or 2.6GB/h in the worst case scenario (where the bytes are received one by one from the network, which will never happen in practice).